 Can I Still Recover Damages if I’m Partially at Fault for My Truck Accident in Kansas City, MO?

 Is the insurance company blaming you for the crash?
 It’s common for traffic accidents to involve shared blame.
 Missouri addresses this with a pure comparative negligence doctrine.

 This rule allows you to recover damages even if you are up to 99% at fault for your accident.
 However, if you are found partially at fault, your recovery is reduced based on your share of liability.

 We Will Fight for Full Compensation for the Truck Accident Injuries You Sustained

 Accidents involving large trucks often result in devastating injuries.
-At The Bradley Law Firm, we are committed to helping you pursue full compensation for the serious injuries you sustained.
+At Bradley Law Personal Injury Lawyers, we are committed to helping you pursue full compensation for the serious injuries you sustained.